-What is Cyclophosphamide?
+What Is Cyclophosphamide?

-The FDA first approved cyclophosphamide in 1959 and it is currently approved for treating several malignancies.
-These include several types of lymphomas, multiple myeloma, neuroblastoma, ovary adenocarcinoma, breast carcinoma, retinoblastoma, and leukemia.
+The FDA first approved cyclophosphamide in 1959, and it is currently approved for treating several malignancies.
+These include several lymphoma types, multiple myeloma, neuroblastoma, ovarian adenocarcinoma, breast carcinoma, retinoblastoma, and leukemia.

 How Cyclophosphamide Works

-Common Side Effects
+Common Side Effects of Cyclophosphamide

-Other Side Effects
+Other Side Effects of Cyclophosphamide

 The Risk of Developing Other Cancers

 Long-term treatment with cyclophosphamide significantly increases the risk of developing secondary cancers.
 Some secondary cancers that have been reported include leukemia, lymphoma, sarcoma, thyroid cancer, myelodysplasia, and urinary tract cancer.

 Preventing and treating bladder infections can help prevent secondary bladder cancer.
 Developing a secondary cancer is less of a concern for mesothelioma patients because the benefit balances the risk, and secondary cancers can take many years to develop.